Central bank rule handicaps India's infrastructure hopes

 Given these constraints, few banks have made fresh issues, despite the incentives, and those that have, have received a lukewarm response.

-Analysts said the RBI would have to relax its ban if it wanted bond funding to raise anywhere near the 500-600 billion rupees in infrastructure bonds that traders say can be raised in the year to March.
+Analysts said the RBI would have to relax its ban if it wanted bond funding to raise anywhere near the 500-600 billion rupees ($8.3 billion to $9.9 billion) in infrastructure bonds that traders say can be raised in the year to March.

 Typically, Indian banks are the largest providers of loans to the infrastructure sector.
 Private or foreign investors have usually shied away due to bottlenecks such as complicated approval processes and red tape.